Glee: The Music, The Christmas Album: Background and production

 The Glee 2010 Christmas episode features elements of the story of How the Grinch Stole Christmas!, using several songs from the 1966 television movie.

 In the "A Very Glee Christmas" episode, the six songs used on the album are sung in various situations, though not all are connected to the story.
 The episode incorporates some of the plot elements of Dr. Seuss's How the Grinch Stole Christmas!, using songs from the 1966 television special adaptation of the story in similar scenes.
 In the episode, "The Most Wonderful Day of the Year" is sung at the start of the episode as the main characters, kids in a high school glee club, decorate a Christmas tree with stolen ornaments.
+In the episode itself the song is sung by the characters: Artie Abrams, Sam Evans, Quinn Fabray, Brittany S. Pierce, and Tina Cohen-Chang with the New Directions, but in the album recording Quinn Fabray's part is sung by the character of Kurt Hummel.
 "You're a Mean One, Mr. Grinch" is performed as antagonist Sue Sylvester, dressed like the Grinch, destroys the glee club's Christmas decorations.

 "We Need a Little Christmas" is performed by the glee club carolling at their school, but the song is abruptly cut-off in the episode when they are heckled.
 "Baby, It's Cold Outside" is performed at a different private school by characters Kurt Hummel and Blaine Anderson; the performance is followed by glee club director Will Schuester visiting the school to ask Kurt's advice.
 Like "Baby, It's Cold Outside", main character Rachel Berry's song, "Merry Christmas Darling", is also sung without much context, standing on a stage with a Christmas scene behind.
 "Last Christmas" is a duet between Rachel and her love interest Finn Hudson, and was more strongly integrated into their ongoing relationship plot.

 Canadian singer-songwriter k.d. lang makes a featured appearance with Matthew Morrison (Will Schuester) on the track "You're a Mean One, Mr. Grinch".
 Guest stars Darren Criss (Blaine Anderson) and Chord Overstreet (Sam Evans) make vocal appearances on "Baby, It's Cold Outside" and "The Most Wonderful Day of the Year", respectively.